keithalewis/papers/capm/epst.md

 	\end{bmatrix}
 $$

-The matrix is not invertable however
+The matrix is not invertible however

 $$
 \begin{bmatrix}